vitroid/genice-diffr/README.md

 ### System-wide installation

-(Not working.)

-    % pip install genice-diffr

-or
+Not supported.

+### Private installation

     % make install

-### Private installation

-    % make install-private
 or copy the files in genice/formats into your local formats folder of GenIce.

 ## Requirement